jethornton/flexgui/docs_flex/source/ini.rst

 	GUI = my-file-name.ui

+.. _jog-increments:

 Jog Increments
 --------------

+.. warning:: Jog Increments are being moved to the [FLEXGUI] section

 The following settings can be used in the [DISPLAY] section of the ini file to preset jog items.
 While you can mix units usually machine units are used.
 Units